Procedures for VHTRC Election of Board Members

 The Commissioner may communicate with candidates informally as to the status of their nominations.

-5. Closing of Candidate Period: The candidate declaration period closes at the end of October 31.
+5. Closing of Candidate Period: The candidate declaration period closes at the end of October 20.
+Nominations should be in by that day, but may come in on October 21.

-6. Campaign Period: Starting November 5, candidates may put a campaign statement on the Web site.
-Candidates may change their statements through November 10.
-Other than the candidate himself, only the Commissioner may edit a campaign statement and then only for obviously inappropriate language.
+7. Campaign Period: Starting November 5, candidates may put a campaign statement on the Web site.
+Candidates may change their statements through November 13.
+Other than the candidate him or herself, only the Commissioner may edit a campaign statement and then only for obviously inappropriate language.